ozturkberkay/Zemberek-Python-Examples/data/ner/README.md

 # Zemberek Named Entity Recognition Data
 > Development of NER examples are on hold.
-Once they are completed, you will need to have your own training and test datasets named `ner-train` and `ner-test`.
+Once they are completed, you will need to put your own training and test datasets named `ner-train` and `ner-test` inside this folder.